 Component 1: Breadth Study: The British Empire c 1857 - 1967 The study of significant historical developments over a period of around 100 years and associated interpretations.
 Examination 2 hours 30 minutes 40% of A-Level This option allows students to study in breadth issues of change, continuity, cause and consequence in this period through the following key questions: Why did the British Empire grow and contract?
 What influenced imperial policy?
 What part did economic factors play in the development of the British Empire?
 How did the Empire influence British attitudes and culture?
 How did the indigenous peoples respond to British rule?
 How important was the role of key individuals and groups and how were they affected by developments?
-Examination Questions: Section A - One compulsory question linked to historical interpretations Section B - Choice of two from three essays Component 2: Depth Study: The Birth of the USA Examination 40% of A-Level This option provides for the study in depth of the years in which thirteen American colonies chose to sever their links with Great Britain and thus found the USA.
+Examination Questions: Section A - One compulsory question linked to historical interpretations Section B - Choice of two from three essays Component 2: Depth Study: The Birth of the USA This option provides for the study in depth of the years in which thirteen American colonies chose to sever their links with Great Britain and thus found the USA.
 This study explores the concepts of imperialism, mercantilism and legitimate government and encourages students to reflect upon the interplay of forces from below and above, the importance of ideology and the economy in political development and the issues facing those who attempt to challenge an established authority.
-2 hour 30 minutes 40 /0 OI A-Level American colonies chose to sever their links with Great Britain and thus found the USA.
-This study explores the concepts of imperialism, mercantilism and legitimate government and encourages students to reflect upon the interplay of forces from below and above, the importance of ideology and the economy in political development and the issues facing those who attempt to challenge an 2 hour 30 minutes 40 /0 OI A-LEVEI https://www.aqa.org.uk/subjects/history/as-and-a-level/history-7041-7042
+Examination 2 hour 30 minutes 40% of A-Level Examination Questions: Section A - One compulsory question linked to primary sources or sources contemporary to the period Section B - Choice of two from three essays Component 3: Historical Investigation A study based on the Changing Nature of Warfare 1791-1891.
+This should take the Coursework 4000-4500 words 20% of A-Level